 - Expired Film – whatever I find unopened, between 3-19 years “old” and hopefully kept in a cool place, to see what strange (and hopefully wonderful) results I’ll get…

 Future/fantasy Pola-gear: I’m considering the brand new camera from Mint (known for refurbished and enhanced vintage Polaroid SX-70’s) called the “InstantKon RF70” which offers great controls, image-quality, making great use of Instax Wide film.
 I’ve looked at the quirky cameras from Lomography but most use Instax films which other cameras do very well (better?) and I feel like they try a little too hard to be, well…quirky!

 And on the film side, a company in Vienna named SuperSense (launched by an Impossible Project alum and his pals) is producing a new “peel-apart pack film” which is getting better with each batch, to enable all kinds of old and new cameras to once-again to produce high-quality instant photography — up to 8×10 and bigger!
 Maybe Fujifilm will expand their lineup of films, into additional sizes and camera-cartridge formats?
 We shall see…

 Thanks for visiting!
 If you want to return and see my new instant-photography work, just go to www.polaprojects.com and you’ll land on this page.
 Please check out and follow the PolaProjects instant-photography-focused social media feeds:

 Instagram — instant photography from me and my insta-friends!

 Pinterest — the instant-photography board on my personal profile.

-SHOP — an online store to buy instant film, vintage and new instant cameras at Cameras+Films (launching on October 1, 2020)
+SHOP — my online store to buy instant film, vintage+new instant cameras at Cameras+Films (launching in June 2021)